Indian Gujerati Embroidery

 Description

-Silk carnations in deep pink, pale yellow and blue enclosed by dark green scrolling vines, with curling tendrils, all worked in chain stitch on a natural linen ground.
+Silk carnations in deep pink, pale yellow and blue enclosed by dark green scrolling vines, with curling tendrils, all worked in chain stitch on a natural cotton ground.

 22 x18 in; 56 x 46 cm wide